virtual-labs/exp-hill-climbing-search-iiith/experiment/theory.md

 ### Convergence and Optimality

-As explained above, Hill Climbing can converge to a local maxima instead of a global maxima.
+As explained above, Hill Climbing can converge to a local optima instead of a global optima.
 Numerous strategies have been developed to address this.

 ## Pseudo Code